-9.1.7.
-Undergraduate Research
+10.8.
+A_LAB: Undergraduate Research

 Oglethorpe students have a variety of opportunities to participate in hands-on research, both with faculty and through independent study (see Sec.
-5.15.).
+6.15.).
 Students enrolled in the honors program (see Sec.
-8.16.) will complete and defend an honors thesis under the direction of a faculty supervisor and reading committee.
+9.16.) will complete and defend an honors thesis under the direction of a faculty supervisor and reading committee.
 Students are encouraged to submit their theses to appropriate competitions or for publication, including the Oglethorpe Journal of Undergraduate Research (see Sec.
-9.1.7.2.).
-Students are also required to present their thesis research/project at the annual Symposium in the Liberal Arts and Sciences (see below).
-(Back to ToC)
+10.8.2.).
+Students are also required to present their thesis research/project at the annual Liberal Arts and Sciences Symposium (see below).

-9.1.7.1.
-Symposium in the Liberal Arts and Sciences; Honors and Awards Convocation
+10.8.1.
+Liberal Arts and Sciences Symposium; Honors and Awards Convocation

-The Symposium in the Liberal Arts and Sciences is an annual event that brings together students and faculty in a day-long celebration of exemplary analytic and creative work produced by Oglethorpe students during the academic year.
+The Liberal Arts and Sciences Symposium (LASS) is an annual event that brings together students and faculty in a day-long celebration of exemplary research, analytical, and creative work produced by Oglethorpe students during the academic year.
 The Symposium's sessions provide a forum for students and faculty to recognize, discuss and learn from these outstanding student endeavors.
 Panels, roundtables, poster presentations, art exhibitions and performances present the fruits of Oglethorpe's liberal arts and sciences curriculum as well its student-driven initiatives, including senior honors theses, independent studies, service learning, study abroad and experiential initiatives connecting Oglethorpe with Atlanta and the world beyond.

-In a culmination of the Symposium, the Honors and Awards Convocation recognizes students who excel in their major, their activities, or areas of interest on campus.
+In conjunction with the Symposium, the Honors and Awards Convocation recognizes students who excel in their major, their activities, or areas of interest on campus.
 Faculty and staff are also honored.
 See Sec.
-11.1.10. for a partial list of awards presented to (and by) students.
-(Back to ToC)
+12.1.8. for a partial list of awards presented to (and by) students.

-9.1.7.2.
+10.8.2.
 Oglethorpe Journal of Undergraduate Research

 Oglethorpe Journal of Undergraduate Research (OJUR) is a scholarly journal promoting undergraduate research.
-It seeks to preserve and make available the creative and academic invention of the campus constituency.
+It seeks to preserve and make available the academic and creative innovations of the campus constituency.
 The journal serves as both a digital repository of scholarly output and a platform for publishing works of the campus community that promote inventive and original works.